epfldata/dblab/lego-compiler/README.md

 Installation
 ============

-The LegoBase compiler requires the SC Pardis Compiler (https://github.com/epfldata/sc), C.Scala Library, C.Scala Compiler, and SC Pardis Quasi-Quotation.
+By default, the latest binary version of SC is published and the installation is handled automatically by sbt.

-If you have access to the sc repository follow these steps:
+However, if you have access to the [source of SC](https://github.com/epfldata/sc) you can manually install by following these steps:

 1. Clone this project and checkout to the desired branch.